azarz/gentriNet/suggestions.md

 # Suggestions to improve the results

-+ Count the new developments as flase positives
++ Count the new developments as false positives

 + Work only on the historical town